mik4el/gadget-pi-tower-lamp/README.md

 Python 2.7, PIL, curl

 ### Todo
+1. Move other functions to PITowerModel, update tests and write new tests
 1. Make filter to detect a significant enough change in tower average color
 1. Simulate behaviour of led
 1. Simulate how the light looks realtime